Kamala Harris on 'electability': Pundits have it all wrong about impact of gender, race

 Democratic presidential candidate Kamala Harris said on Tuesday she believes the "pundits" have it wrong about the electability of women in the race.

-"Every office that I've run for, in particular, running for (San Francisco) district attorney and then running for (California) attorney general, no one like me had ever done the job based on gender, based on race," Harris told MSNBC's "Andrea Mitchell Reports."
+"Every office that I've run for, in particular, running for (San Francisco) district attorney and then running for (California) attorney general, no one like me had ever done the job based on gender, based on race," Harris, a Democratic senator from California, told MSNBC's "Andrea Mitchell Reports."
 "And the pundits, for the most part, each time I ran said it was impossible, it can't happen, people aren't ready for it.
 And I won."

 The 2020 race on the Democratic side has one of the most diverse field of candidates, with six women competing to become the party's nominee.
-And with that questions about the "likeability" of female politicians have emerged.
-A recent Morning Consult poll shows that former vice president Joe Biden and Sen. Bernie Sanders, I-Vt., are leading in national polls.
+And with that questions about the "likability" of female politicians have emerged.
+A recent Morning Consult poll shows that former Vice President Joe Biden and Sen. Bernie Sanders, I-Vt., are leading in national polls.
 Sen. Elizabeth Warren, D-Mass., and Harris are a distant third and fourth place, respectively.